solo-io/workshops/gloo-mesh/README.md

 You can deploy it using `meshctl wasm deploy`, but we now live in a Declarative world, so let's do it the proper way.

-Gloo Mesh Enteprise creates a `WasmDeployment` CRD (Custom Resource Definition).
+Gloo Mesh Enteprise has a `WasmDeployment` CRD (Custom Resource Definition) for that purpose.

-To deploy your Wasm filter on all the Pods corresponding to the version v1 of the reviews service and running in the default namespace of the cluster1 cluster, you use the following commands:
+To deploy your Wasm filter on all the Pods corresponding to the version v1 of the reviews service and running in the default namespace of the cluster1 cluster, use the following commands:

 ```bash
 kubectl patch deployment reviews-v1 --context cluster1 --patch='{"spec":{"template": {"metadata": {"annotations": {"sidecar.istio.io/bootstrapOverride": "gloo-mesh-custom-envoy-bootstrap"}}}}}' --type=merge